quintonwall/SalesforceViews/README.md

 #### 1. Add Storyboard Reference
 Drag and drop a Storyboard Reference component onto your storyboard.

 <img src="https://github.com/quintonwall/SalesforceViews/blob/master/graphics/screenshots/storyboard-reference.png?raw=true" width=270/>

 #### 2. Configure the component
 Configure the Storyboard Reference with the  SalesforceView you want (eg: Account).
-Give it an identifier in the form of [objecttype]List. eg: AccountList
+Give it an identifier in the form of <pre>[objecttype]List</pre> eg: AccountList

 <img src="https://github.com/quintonwall/SalesforceViews/blob/master/graphics/screenshots/storyboard-account.png?raw=true" width=270/>

 #### 3. Create a seque to Storyboard Reference
 Create a seque to your new storyboard reference and give it a name like ShowAccounts.
 Your final storyboard will look something like this.